 The SRNA is closely monitoring the ongoing COVID-19 outbreak to provide support to RNs, RN(AAP)s, NPs, employers and provincial leadership.
 RNs play a critical role in the testing, treatment and containment of COVID-19, and the SRNA recognizes the stress RNs may be experiencing and the challenges they are facing.
-We will update this page daily with new information pertaining to the pandemic.
+We will update this page regularly with new information pertaining to the pandemic.

 Have Questions About Your Practice?